Chroanaa/SUPERHERO-SYSTEM/README.md

 ## Leading Inspirations

-We're thrilled to share our actually leading inspirations to fulfill the essential features based on what we need inside Barangay Management System don't forget to leave them a stars om case of having their public repository so we've decided to put still the similar alternatives as well!
+We're thrilled to share our actually leading inspirations to fulfill the essential features based on what we need inside Barangay Management System don't forget to leave them a stars in this mentioned public repositories so we've decided to put still the similar alternatives as well!

 - https://github.com/rhalp10/BMIS
 - https://github.com/zyrusinso/barangay-management-system